samikeijonen/uuups-docs/getting-started.md

 ### /dist

-The `/dist` folder is for holding our compiled assets for distribution.
-These files should not be edited directly.
+The `/dist` folder is for holding our compiled assets for distribution. **These files should not be edited directly**.
 The sub-folders are organized on par with the sub-folders in `/resources`.

 * `js` - Holds the compiled scripts.
 * `css` - Holds the compiled stylesheets.